Gilda Kirkpatrick: The Real Housewives of Auckland

 In 2016, Kirkpatrick signed on for The Real Housewives of Auckland.
 One of her quotes, "Do you know what I've heard about you, not a f*****g thing", made her an internet meme.
-Kirkpatrick and fellow cast member Angela Stone occasionally had arguments throughout the series.
+Kirkpatrick and fellow cast member Angela Stone sparred throughout the series following the exposure of information about Kirkpatrick which was "bleeped" out during episode two.
+The revelation came amidst claims by Stone of bullying by Kirkpatrick and Blanchard.

 Kirkpatrick also stated in an interview, "I also had a good conversation with Kylie Washington, the producer from Australia.
 She came to my house and I admired her as a woman.
 She explained that sometimes people aren’t happy with the programme – but if you be yourself then you’ll have no regrets.
 Plus she said that they wanted to hang onto us for a second series.
-So if you’re unhappy it’s no good for us".
+So if you’re unhappy it's no good for us".

-As of 2019 there was no agreement for a second season of the show.

 Astarons

 Astarons is a series of educational books, written in the sci-fi comic genre, for kids aged seven and over.
-The books are about eight super heroes going on a journey through the solar system, exploring the galaxy and further galaxies to the edge of the universe.
+The books are about eight super heroes going on a journey through the Solar System, exploring the galaxy and further galaxies to the edge of the universe.

 Personal life

-Born in Iran, she moved to New Zealand and married James Kirkpatrick.
-Kirkpatrick has two children of her own.
-She is an anti-vaxxer.
+Born in Iran, she moved to New Zealand and married James Kirkpatrick, forty-three years her senior.
+They divorced in 2014.
+She joined the 2022 Wellington protest against COVID-19 vaccine mandates.
+During the 2023 General Election Kirkpatrick hosted National, ACT and New Zealand First leaders at her Orakei Home, later describing on Twitter, National and ACT policies as woke.